gruzovator/canio2/README.rst

 Tips:

 * canio2 lib has a plugins system to use different CAN interfaces (e.g. IXXAT USB-to-CAN).
-You can add support of your CAN interfaces, see can_plugin.hpp and ixxat plugin example.
+You can add support for your CAN interfaces, see can_plugin.hpp and ixxat plugin example.

 * to run python script place canio2.pyd and plugin dll (e.g. plg_ixxat.dll) into